-Accordingly, we say a face is \emph{maximal} if all of its elements are maximal.
-Importantly for our purpose, \cref{lemma:rockafellar-union} and \cref{lemma:maximal-face} imply that every maximal point of $U$ belongs to a relative interior of a unique maximal face of $U$ (possibly $U$ itself).
+According to \Cref{lemma:maximal-face}, we say a face is \emph{maximal} if all of its elements are maximal.
+Importantly for our purpose, \cref{lemma:rockafellar-union,lemma:maximal-face} imply that every maximal point of $U$ belongs to a relative interior of a unique maximal face of $U$ (possibly $U$ itself).

-The next result provides a key step of our argument: every face, possibly non-exposed, is \emph{eventually} exposed.\footnote{Theorem 5 of \cite{lopomo2019} proves the same result for singleton faces $F$; i.e., extreme points.}
+The next result provides a key step of our argument: every face, possibly non-exposed, is \emph{eventually} exposed. \footnote{Theorem 5 of \cite{lopomo2019} proves the same result for singleton faces $F$, i.e., extreme points.}

 \begin{lemma}[Theorem 12.7 in \cite{soltan2015lectures}] Let $U \subset \mathbb{R}^n$ be a convex set and $F$ be a nonempty proper face of $U$.
 There is a sequence of convex sets $(G^t)_{t=0}^T$ such that